Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Supervised-Learning-Aided Communication Framework

 \section{Supervised-Learning-Aided Communication Framework}

-In this section, we generalize the concept of the supervised-learning-aided communication framework introduced in Section \ref{sec:motivation}.
-For the generalization, we develop various channel training methods and data detection methods that enable the application of this framework for a practical MIMO system with low-resolution ADCs.
+In this section, by generalizing the concept introduced in Section \ref{sec:concept}, we propose the supervised-learning-aided communication framework for a MIMO system with low-resolution ADCs, which consists of two phases: 1) system learning and 2) data detection.